tdwg/website/content/pages/about/membership/index.md

 ### Payment methods

+Individual membership can be paid online with a credit or debit card <button onclick="window.location.href='https://zohosecurepay.com/checkout/wc9vqum-8am1lyxy1fswt/Individual-TDWG-Membership'">Individual Membership</button>

-[Request an invoice](mailto:treasurer@tdwg.org?subject=Membership%20request) to pay membership dues by sending your name, affiliation, address, and desired membership type to the TDWG Treasurer.
+Institutions and individuals needing to pay through a formal _quote/purchase order/invoice_ process should send an email with name, affiliation, address, and desired membership type \[ individual | institutional \] to the [TDWG Treasurer](mailto:treasurer@tdwg.org?subject=Membership%20request).

-Membership dues can be paid:
+Invoices for membership dues can be paid:

-* online by credit card, or
+* online by credit card
 * by bank wire (banking details included with an invoice)
 * by check drawn on a United States bank.